-The contribution sufficiency/(deficiency) improved from a deficiency of (0.96)% of payroll to a sufficiency of 1.74% of payroll.
-The primary reason for the change in contribution sufficiency/(deficiency) was the additional employer contributions effective July 1, 2020.
-On a market value of assets basis, contributions are sufficient by 2.82% of payroll.
+The contribution sufficiency improved from 4.10% of payroll to 11.99% of payroll.
+The primary reasons for the improved contribution sufficiency are favorable investment experience and the assumption changes described on page 3.
+On a market value of assets basis, contributions are sufficient by 20.62% of payroll.